 Introduction and Summary of Study

 Relationships with African American faculty have shown to serve an important role in the success of African American students.
-Previous research has shown that the lack of diversity among African American faculty decreases African American students’ sense of belonging and resilience (Benitez et al. (2017).
+Previous research has shown that the lack of diversity among African American faculty decreases African American students’ sense of belonging and resilience (Benitez et al., 2017).
 Before completing the current study, it was unknown how African American faculty and peers contributed to goal setting, self-motivation, and ongoing persistence in the college experiences for African American alumni of Predominantly White Institutions.

-The problem space in the current research was that studies did not specifically address how African American faculty and peer relationships affects the retention and persistence of African American students at PWIs.
-Although there was not a lot of current research on this topic, similar studies needed additional research due to the existing limitations for example, Lewis et al. (2021) described how African American students reported experiencing racial microaggression which led to a lower sense of belonging.
-Lewis et al. (2021) stated that further research was needed on the impact of diversity in faculty at PWI and factors relating to sense of belonging and faculty engagement.
+The problem in current research is studies did not specifically address how African American faculty and peer relationships affect the retention and persistence of African American students at PWIs.
+Although there was not a lot of current research on this topic, similar studies needed additional research due to the existing limitations; for example, Lewis et al. (2021) described how African American students reported experiencing racial microaggressions which led to a lower sense of belonging.
+Lewis et al. (2021) stated that further research was needed on the impact of diversity in faculty at PWI and factors relating to a sense of belonging and faculty engagement.

 This study added knowledge through a qualitative descriptive study of African American alumni and their descriptions of how African American faculty and peers contributed to their retention and persistence at PWIs.
 The population for the study was African American alumni that attended a PWI in the South Atlantic Region of the United States of America.
 The South Atlantic Region consists of the states of Delaware, Florida, Georgia, Maryland, North Carolina, South Carolina, Virginia, and West Virginia.
 This research was framed from Tinto (2017) who detailed that further research was needed to explore retention and students’ persistence.
 The qualitative methodology from this study allowed the exploration of the phenomenon from the personal experiences of the participants.

 This qualitative descriptive study sought to explore how African American alumni describe the contributions of African American faculty and peers on goal setting, self-motivation, and ongoing persistence at Predominantly White Institutions (PWIs) in the South Atlantic Region of the United States of America.
 Tinto’s Retention Model of Motivation by Vincent Tinto (2017) was used for this research.
-Tinto Retention Model of Motivation is broken down into three facets: goals, motivation, and persistence.
-Tinto’s theory described three themes from the model which are self-efficacy, sense of belonging, and perception of curriculum.
-Tinto shows how self-efficacy, sense of belonging, and perception of curriculum all lead to the motivation and persistence of students.
+The model is broken down into three facets: goals, motivation, and persistence.
+Tinto’s theory described three themes from the model: self-efficacy, sense of belonging, and perception of curriculum.
+Tinto showed how self-efficacy, sense of belonging, and perception of curriculum all lead to the motivation and persistence of students.
 Tinto (2017) stated that students want to persist.
 This research was developed to give an understanding how African American faculty and peers contributed to African American alumni goal setting, self-motivation, and ongoing persistence at PWIs.

 The research study explored the phenomena of how African American college alumni from the South Atlantic Region describe the contribution of their African American faculty and peers on goal setting, self-motivation, and ongoing persistence at PWIs.
 To explore this phenomenon, the researcher explored the perceptions from African American alumni about how their college experiences with their African American faculty and peers caused them to persist at their PWI.
 The following research questions were created to address the phenomena: